wp-plugins/subheading/readme.txt

 = 1.6.3 =
 * Added is_main_query() check to `the_content` filter to ensure subheadings are only appended when cycling through the primary loop.
+* Added valid tags filter to allow additional tags to be used in SubHeadings.
+See "Why do tags such as <br /> and <p> disappear from my SubHeadings?"
+FAQ for more information.
 = 1.6.2 =
 * Renamed the "Wrap the SubHeading content." setting to "Automatically display SubHeadings before post content.".
 * Modified activate function.